 Back to the butter chicken curry recipe.

 Firstly, the yoghurt ginger and salt was mixed up into a marinade, the chicken added to this and soaked overnight.
 Then the chicken is placed in an oven proof dish and baked for about an hour.

 Then and this is where I return to my comfort zone the saucepan the other ingredients are mixed up and the baked and marinated chicken pieces added.

-Unfortunately something was not quite right with the way I cooked this dish, because as per one of the comments from the diners “I have never seen butter chicken look like that before” there were a few taste and display issues.
+Unfortunately, something was not quite right with the way I cooked this dish because, as per one of the comments from the diners “I have never seen butter chicken look like that before”.
+There were a few taste and display issues.
 Maybe it was because I just don’t like that much cream and butter, but it didn’t really do it for me either.
-If anyone has a slightly healthier and more flavoursome butter chicken recipe I would be keen to review it.
-If so please submit it.
+If anyone has a slightly healthier and more flavoursome butter chicken curry recipe I would be keen to review it.
+If so please submit the recipe.

 Yummy Curry Rating from the diners: 4 out of 10